Our differences make our community strong.

 Diversity, Equity, and Inclusion (DEI) Task Force

 established summer 2020 by the Aloha Foundation Board of Trustees

 Vanessa has been involved in Diversity, Equity and Inclusion work through experiential and outdoor settings for the last 15 years.
 Her introduction to DEI was with Outward Bound and an immersive program for middle school students in Boston.
 Her engagement expanded to schools and communities around the US, designing curriculum and developing community based nonprofits; communities and groups in pursuit of better results and lasting change.
 She is a recent graduate of the Vermont Leadership Institute.
-Vanessa currently serves as the Aloha Foundation’s Interim Executive Director and lives in Vermont with her family.
+Vanessa is the Aloha Foundation’s Executive Director and lives in Vermont with her family.